Lady Sarah Napier: Marriage to Charles Bunbury

-Charles Bunbury, the 22-year-old MP for Suffolk, often attended political discussions at Holland House and began courting Lady Sarah.
-Though the eldest son of Reverend Sir William Bunbury, 5th Baronet, he was not considered by her family to have a large enough fortune for them to live in fashionable society.
-Nonetheless, her sister Caroline was ready for her matchmaking duties to be over, and the match was approved.
-The couple were married on 2 June 1762 at Holland House Chapel.
-In 1764 he succeeded his father as sixth Baronet.
+Bunbury was a 22-year-old Member of Parliament for Suffolk and often attended political discussions at Holland House.
+He had not had a successful legislative career, but was considered handsome and witty – Sarah described him as a "Marquis in a French story book."
+Caroline made inquiries and found that he was the eldest son of a baronet and came from a prominent family who owned lands in Cheshire and Suffolk.
+He was not deemed by her family to have a large enough fortune for them to live in fashionable society, but Caroline was ready for her matchmaking duties to be over, and the match was approved.